-In the upcoming quarter, MwRSF will continue efforts to complete the research report summarizing the testing and evaluation of the guardrail to PCB transition.
+In the upcoming quarter, MwRSF will continue incorporate edits from the sponsors and complete the research report summarizing the testing and evaluation of the guardrail to PCB transition.
 Additionally, the project team will prepare a technical brief as well as a summary presentation of the research results for the TAC.

-This project is 85 percent complete and had an original end date of December 31, 2015.
+This project is 90 percent complete and had an original end date of December 31, 2015.
 An extension to December 31, 2016 has been granted.